VSWR to Insertion Loss Calculator

 What is the VSWR for a short circuit?
 For a perfectly matched transmission line or load, VSWR is 1:1.
 In the case of a short circuit, VSWR can be infinite (undefined), as all power is reflected back.

-See also IVF BMI Calculator
+See also Missouri Sales Tax Calculator

 What is a good insertion loss value?
 A good insertion loss value depends on the specific application.
 In general, lower insertion loss values are better, and what is considered good can vary widely depending on the context.